 WQBELs were developed for the pollutants determined to have reasonable potential to cause or contribute to exceedances of water quality objectives.
-With the exception of acute toxicity and enterococcus bacteria (discussed below), the WQBEL calculations are based on the procedures in SIP section 1.4.
+With the exception of acute toxicity, total residual chlorine, fecal coliform bacteria, and Enterococcus bacteria, the WQBEL calculations are based on the procedures in SIP section 1.4.

 - 4.3.4.1.
 WQBEL Expression.
 NPDES regulations at 40 C.F.R. section 122.45(d) require that permit limits for publicly-owned treatment works be expressed as average weekly and average monthly limits, unless impracticable.
 This Order contains daily limits instead of weekly limits because daily limits better protect against acute water quality effects and are necessary to prevent fish kills or mortality to aquatic organisms.
 Weekly limits could allow acute and chronic toxicity to occur over shorter periods (acute and chronic aquatic life criteria are typically expressed as one-hour and four-day averages). - 4.3.4.2.
 Mixing Zones and Dilution Credits.
-SIP section 1.4.2 allows mixing zones and dilution credits under certain circumstances.
-The Discharger submitted a mixing zone study titled Mixing Zone Study and Report (January 2011) that estimated the minimum initial dilution at Discharge Point 001 using the U.S. EPA-supported Visual Plumes model system.
-The study estimated a conservative initial dilution of 44:1 (D=43) based on a maximum flow rate of 0.1 MGD.
-The actual initial dilution is likely greater at the Discharger's maximum permitted flow rate of 0.04 MGD.
+The Basin Plan and SIP allow mixing zones and dilution credits under certain circumstances.
+This Order satisfies Basin Plan section 4.6.1.2 conditions for granting dilution credits for shallow-water discharges.
+NPDES Permit CA0037869 satisfies requirements for pollution prevention and pretreatment programs by requiring such programs.